Chebotarev/plantera/README.md

-# README
+# Plantera

-This README would normally document whatever steps are necessary to get the application up and running.
+An app to help you buy and sell plants

 Things you may want to cover: